 Students must submit a Graduate Assistantship Application and letter of interest for each semester in which they would like to receive a tuition waiver.
-Returning students should submit their application to their program chair (applications are submitted to the Office of Graduate Admissions only if the student requests an assistantship through that office) no later than October 31 for spring semesters and March 31 for fall semesters.
-New applicants to Stockton University should submit their Graduate Assistantship Application when they apply to Stockton University through the Office of Graduate Admissions.
-The application for Graduate Assistantships (for new students) is within the online application system.
+Returning students should submit their application through the online application system by the deadlines: October 31 for spring semesters and March 31 for fall semesters.
+New applicants to Stockton University should submit their Graduate Assistantship Application when they apply to Stockton University through the Office of Graduate Admissions' online application system.